 ClientAliveInterval 300

-AllowUsers YOUR_USERNAME # CHANGE THIS!
+AllowUsers YOUR_USERNAME

-# Disable port forwarding
+# Disable forwarding features

 AllowAgentForwarding no